 Maui is open for business year-round due to its enviable climate.
-But the high prices and weather fluctuations mean there are still peak seasons where travellers flood in.
-So what is the best time of year to Visit Maui?
+But the high prices and weather fluctuations mean there are still peak seasons where travelers flood in.
+So what is the best time of year to visit Maui?
 Our guide aims to help you understand Maui’s fickle weather along with the tourist and price fluctuations so you can pick the perfect time for your trip.

 On Maui the elevation of the mountains causes undisturbed airflow to lift.
 Creating cloud and rain.
 This means the island’s climate is turned into a multitude of microclimates.
 It is impossible to accurately discuss the islands climates as only a few miles apart it can be completely different.

 Almost any imaginable climate condition can be found on Maui, Apart from Arctic, however, snow can and does fall high on Haleakala from time to time.
 Rainforest, Desert, Rural Grassland, Ancient Cloud forest, City, High Mountain, Coastal Forrest, and Tropical Beach all can be found on Maui.
 The differing Climate zones can be quite staggering.
 What would take a drive of thousands of miles on the mainland can all be experienced within the confines of this small remote island.

 From areas that receive almost no rain to some of the wettest places on the planet, from scorching desert to frigid sub-zero temperatures, Maui’s Climate is nothing if not Diverse.
 Naturally, the Tourist regions have sprung up in the areas most Stable and most pleasant.

 One of the advantages of this variability is that even if the weather is a bit grotty in your area as the mountainous rain spills over a bit more than usual, it is often the case you can simply head down the coast able to find some sun.